rlancaster96/Demultiplex/Assignment-the-first/Answers.md

 ![R4_hist](https://github.com/rlancaster96/Demultiplex/assets/136844363/0a276774-3a3e-435f-b8e6-3ce6b3e3371e)

 ii.
-I would use a quality score cutoff of 33 (binned 30-34) for *any single base pair position* for my indexes and a cutoff of 27 (binned 25-29) for the *mean quality score across the read* of my biological reads (since they haven't yet been trimmed, I'd go a little lower than the usual cutoff of 33).
+I am basing my cutoffs on the means we just calculated.
+I would use a quality score cutoff of 33 (binned 30-34) for *any single base pair position* for my indexes and a cutoff of 27 (binned 25-29) for the *mean quality score across the read* of my biological reads (since they haven't yet been trimmed, I'd go a little lower than 33).
 The lowest mean quality score per base was between 30 and 32 for both the indexes and my biological reads.
 However, I want to have a stricter quality filter for indexes since I want to avoid index-swapping issues.
 These issues have worse ramifications for downstream analysis (including unrelated genomic data in my analysis) than for a few bad-quality nucleotides in a bioread.

 iii.
 3976613 in R2, and 3328051 for R3.
 A total of 7304664.
 	    ```